fivetran/great_expectations/docs/docusaurus/docs/cloud/expectations/manage_expectations.md

 ## Expectation condition

-The Expectation condition is an optional field that applies to any Expectation that validates row-level data.
-The condition allows you to filter your data, so that only a subset of your Batch is validated.
+The Expectation condition is an optional field that applies to any Expectation validating row-level data.
+This condition allows you to filter your data so that only a specific subset of your Batch is validated.
 Rows will be validated when the condition is true.
 Conversely, if the condition is false, the corresponding row will not be validated by the Expectation.

-You will be able to input:
+You will need to select:

-1. A column for which you would like to check the condition.
+1. A column to check the condition against.
-2. An operator that is applicable to the data type of column you have selected.
+2. An operator that is used to compare the column against the parameter.
-3. A parameter that is compared against each row in the selected column.
+3. A parameter that will be compared against each row in the chosen column.

-To clear the Expectation condition, click the clear button on the right-hand side of the condition field.
+To clear the Expectation condition, click the clear button located on the right-hand side of the condition field.

 ![GX Cloud Expectation condition field](./expectation_images/expectation_condition_field.png)
 ![GX Cloud Expectation with condition](./expectation_images/expectation_with_condition.png)